-In the case of measuring your law firm website’s performance, we recommend Ahrefs Site Audit.
+When it comes to measuring your law firm website’s performance, we recommend using Ahrefs’ Site Audit.

-Ahrefs is a paid tool, so if you’re looking for a free diagnostic, check out Google Search Console and Screaming Frog.
+Ahrefs is a paid tool, though.
+If you’re looking for a free diagnostic, check out Google Search Console.

 How to Hold Your SEO Agency Accountable for Link Building

 Don’t let parasitic agencies leech off of your hard-earned money.
 If they say they’re building links for you—go see for yourself.

 Get an account with Ahrefs.

-I don’t have an affiliate link to offer and I am receiving no consideration for making this recommendation.
-This is genuinely my professional opinion about the best tool for the job (measuring link acquisition).
+I don’t have an affiliate link to offer, and I get no compensation for making this recommendation.
+This is genuinely my professional opinion about the best tool for measuring link acquisition.